 I, I think one of the big things that we're going to see is increased individual efficiency.
 Like when you're not in an office distracted by the cool lights or the gong, or, you know, all the someone walking into the coffee machine and someone complaining that someone didn't empty out the coffee machine or whatever it might be when you remove all those distractions, people can be more effective and when they can be more effective, they can do so much more in their work.
 It's not that you're asking people to work more hours or it's that you can get more focused work done.
 And I think there are a couple things that we're seeing, like people have this epiphany, they see that this effectiveness can be tapped into.
 And now it's about how do you continue to make it easier to tap into that effectiveness and asynchronous work?

 Asynchronous collaboration is probably one of the biggest things that I think unlocks that for people is moving from a, Hey, let's hop on a meeting to discuss this thing too.
 I'm going to put my thoughts in writing and spend some time making sure they're organized, communicate them to you.
 You can ruminate on them and get back to me.
 And now we both organize our thoughts.
 We're in a much more productive place and we didn't use the same 30 minutes of each other's time.
 Uh, and that's, I think the next phase, I would hope that in office, not an office, this is something that more workplaces across the, the business span can, can adopt because it's not something that only benefits remote companies.
 It's something that benefits people who are working period.
-Um, and I, I mean, cloud app is a great example of this, where you see a bug and a product, and you want to record a quick, like, this is what I'm seeing.
+Um, and I, I mean, cloud app is a great example of this, where you see a bug and a product, and you want to use the screen recorder to record a quick, like, this is what I'm seeing.

 Is this the expected behavior?
 And you send it over to someone, um, or you screenshot at an arrow, like, is this button labeled correctly?
 These are the things that really tap into, Hey, we don't have to hop on a call and share a screen.
 We can do this kind of separately, um, and still make more progress.
 And this lets people work, uh, things outside the standard nine to five, right?
 So that's really powerful when people are working across time zones, but it's also great when people are, uh, like I like to go to the beach really early in the morning.
 Sure.
 But I know some people who live closer to the beach who liked to go in the middle of the day.
 So they work a couple hours, they go to the beach and then they go back to work for a couple hours.
 And if that's how you want to live your life great.
 Or if that's, when you want to go grocery shopping, or if that's where you, whatever your thing is, you want to stop it into your kid's school for a noon performance like there.
 Why do we need to be changed for desks for certain hours?
 If we tap into working asynchronously, we create this new way that really empowers people to work when and where they're at their best.
 I think that's kind of the key that's going to unlock the next level for most people and most workplaces.